boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 : These flags are used to express some generic properties of the flow.
 The following flags are defined (from MSB to LSB):

     S (Scope):
+    : Indicates the granularity of enforcing policies.
-    : Specifies whether the policy is per host (when set to "1") or per subscriber (when set to "0).
+    : Concretely, this parameter specifies whether the policy is a per-host (when set to "1") or per-subscriber (when set to "0) policy.

     D (Direction):
     : Indicates the direction on which to apply the enclosed policy.